lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 ![plot of chunk qcplot](figure/qcplot-1.png)

+We advise to visualise the without any annotation (i.e. with `fcol = NULL`) in a first place, before proceeding with data annotation.
+The identification of well resolved clusters in the data, constitutes an unbiased assessment of the data structure, demonstrating the successful separation of sub-cellular clusters.

+There are other dimensionality reduction methods available in the `plot2D` function, which can be parametrised with the `method` argument.

 **TODO** Mention that there are other dimensionality reduction techniques.
 Advantages, disadvantages?
 See [this](https://gist.github.com/mikelove/74bbf5c41010ae1dc94281cface90d32) very interesting gist with intriguing tSNE examples.
+This might be better to come after markers.

 # Markers